mapereztorres/spirou/README.md

 Obtain the stellar wind number density at the base of the corona, ``n_sw_base``, from an assumed/measured/estimated mass loss rate for the star.
 Currently, ``n_sw_base`` is read from __init__.py.

+Generate plots of Flux density as a function of the planetary magnetic field, for a given orbital distance (and the rest of the parameters being fixed).

+Generate plots of Flux density as a function of the density at the corona of the star, for a given orbital distance (and the rest of the parameters being fixed).